 At DaisyBill, we come to work every day because we want to solve the problems of workers' compensation billing.
 The billing process for workers' comp is a mess.
 Everyone has to jump through too many hoops, and nobody is happy with how it works: not doctors, not insurance companies, not claims administrators, employers, legislators, attorneys...and not injured workers.

 DaisyBill is cloud-based software for providers to electronically submit and manage workers’ compensation medical bills.
-Our founders spent decades in the industry and saw how broken the system is--and how to fix it.
+Our founders spent decades in the industry and saw just how broken the system had become--and how to make it work.
 They built a technology solution that makes work comp billing more efficient, more transparent, and just plain better.
 While DaisyBill makes workers' comp a win-win for all stakeholders, our clients absolutely love us.
 Bills get paid easily and quickly, and DaisyBillers can finally take control of their difficult work comp billing.